turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * 23% of US adults have looked up a coworker.

 #### Getting Clear on Your Brand
+To help you think about what your public-facing story could include, create a holistic view of your career successes and accomplishments.
+Here are some additional questions to consider:

 * What is your desired position in the industry?
-For example, a self taught developer turned Rubyist or a Front end developer with love for education.
+For example, a self-taught developer turned Rubyist or a Front-end developer with love for education.
-* What is your developer career story?
-How did you get here and why this field?
 * What are your values and what do you want to achieve with your brand?
-For example, You value accessible education, innovative web design, or customer centered problem solving.
+For example, you might value accessible education, innovative web design, or customer-centered problem solving.
 * What technologies are you most passionate about? and Why?
 This answer will help you attract your audience.
 When your brand is clear and focused you will have indsutry professional seek you out.
 * What will your brand say about you on social media?

-### Application (10 min)
-The goal is to create a holistic view of your career successes and accomplishments.

-1. Review the following [Professional Story and Branding document](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).
-The tabs are in order of how you should review and complete the work.
-2. Review and complete the branding framework reflection questions
-3. Review and complete the Running list of accomplishments document

 ## Check for Understanding
-1. Write your story!
-Get clear on your path using [this Career Story template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).
+Now, take some time to build out your professional story and your personal brand framework using this [Professional Story and Branding template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).

+1. Write out your story using the first tab using the 3-act questions.
 Then write 1-2 paragraphs to answer who are you, why are you here, and what's next.
+2. Review and complete the branding framework reflection questions.
+3. Review and complete the running list of accomplishments tab.

 Consider: